nmagee/fastapi-demo/README.md

 ### Local

 After forking this repository for your own work, you may need to set up an isolated environment in Python.
-I would suggest using `pipenv` for this:
+I suggest using `pipenv` for this:

 ```
 # Install pipenv itself